-The scope of application of the Policy is limited to matters falling within the remit of the Board of Directors, also through its Committees, which directly or indirectly relate to the position of the Interested Parties and specifically concern: (i) company objectives and policies; (ii) issues pertaining to corporate governance and specifically: (a) corporate governance system; (b) composition of the Board of Directors; (c) Board Committees; (d) succession plan for the Chief Executive Officer and executive directors and procedures for the succession of top management; (e) definition of the remuneration policy for executive directors and Executives with Strategic Responsibilities and its correct application; (f) internal control and risk management system; and (iii) social and environmental sustainability.
+The scope of application of the Policy is limited to matters falling within the remit of the Board of Directors, also through its Committees, which directly or indirectly relate to the position of the Interested Parties and specifically concern: (i) company objectives and policies; (ii) issues pertaining to corporate governance and specifically: (a) corporate governance system; (b) composition of the Board of Directors; (c) Board Committees; (d) succession plan for the Chief Executive Officer and executive directors and procedures for the succession of Top Management; (e) definition of the remuneration policy for executive directors and Executives with Strategic Responsibilities and its correct application; (f) internal control and risk management system; and (g) social and environmental sustainability.

-During the Financial Year and as at the date of the Report, some dialogues with the Interested Parties relevant for the Policy took place.
-The dialogues covered: (i) the Company's health and safety standards; (ii) respect for human rights in the workplace; (iii) social and environmental sustainability; (iv) specific aspects of the internal control and risk management system; (v) economic-financial activities; (vi) policies and initiatives to reduce accidents; (vii) future targets to reduce greenhouse gas emissions from the Company's activities; (vii) safeguards to mitigate the risk of corruption; (viii) management of audits at the operating sites; and (ix) sustainability ratings.
-On all occasions, dialogue took place in accordance with the Policy.
+During the year and as at the date of the Report, the dialogue with Stakeholders relevant to the Policy concerned: (i) the company's health and safety standards; (ii) respect for human rights in the workplace; (iii) certain aspects of the internal control and risk management system.

+Dialogue took place in compliance with the above principles, in accordance with the Policy.